 Play in the dirt, smell the flowers, and make a difference to Arlington youth!

-4-H is looking for adult volunteers who would like to help elementary aged children explore and learn about the great outdoors.
+4-H is looking for volunteers who would like to help elementary aged children explore and learn about the great outdoors.
 Partnering with Arlington County Public School's Extended Day, volunteers will assist staff to lead one-hour environmental education activities.
 Programs include searching for wildlife, investigating backyard habitats, scavenger hunts, and much more.

 Virginia Cooperative Extension programs and employment are open to all, regardless of race, color, national origin, sex, religion, age, disability, political beliefs, sexual orientation, or marital or family status.
 An equal opportunity/affirmative action employer.
 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
 Mark A. McCann, Interim Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; Alma C. Hobbs, Administrator, 1890 Extension Program, Virginia State, Petersburg.